Xilinx/inference-server/docs/xmodel_example_cpp.rst

 Initialize
 ----------

-Before calling any of other methods in the API, we need to first initialize Xilinx Inference Server.
+Before calling any of other methods in the API, we need to first initialize AMD Inference Server.

 .. literalinclude:: ../examples/cpp/custom_processing.cpp
     :start-after: +initialize: